RV QuickBuild Kits

 Can I have the QB shipped directly to me from the Philippines and save on shipping charges?

 No. International shipping and bonding regulations require that the assembled QB kits be delivered to Van’s before delivery to the customer.
-It may seem silly if the kit is eventually destined for Australia, for example, but trying to step outside these regulation results in great complication and a huge increase in costs.
-Returning all the kits to Van’s also allows Van’s to inspect each and every kit for shipping damage and assembly quality.
+It may seem silly if the kit is eventually destined for Australia, for example, but trying to step outside these regulations results in great complications and a huge increase in costs.
+Routing all the QuickBuild kits through Van’s also allows us to inspect each and every kit for shipping damage and assembly quality.

 What tools do I need for a QB?